RedLanternTech/CISSPNotes/Domain4Notes.md

 ## Firewalls
 - Static Pack Filtering Firewalls:  Straddles between Layer 3(network) and Layer 4 (Transport).
 Simple, also called a screening router.  easiest to bypass/least secure
 - Application level Firewalls:  Layer 7 (application).
 Slow, complex, very secure.
 Refered to as Gateway/Proxies.
 - Stateful inspection firewalls:  Layer 3 and 4.
-Maintaines a record of what comes in and out.
+Maintains a record of what comes in and out.
 Fast, harder to bypass, doesn't see data.
 - circuit-level firewalls:  Live on Layer 5.
 No data inspection, operates like a stateful inspection firewall.
 - Next-Gen Firewalls:  IDS/IPS, Can operate at all/different levels of the OSI model.
 Serve at application level firewalls.
 UTM would fit here.

 Multihomed Firewall:  Has more than one interface.
 Everything runs though a single box (or cluster).

 Bastion Host/Screened Host:  AKA a Jump Box.
+Used to access secure equipment in a dmz.
+Also can be setup to protect devices (switches, firewalls,) with MFA if it is the only thing that can manage them.

 Screened Subnet:  Two separate Firewalls.
 Enterprise Lan -> First Firewall -> DMZ Network/Screen Network -> Firewall Two -> Internet.
 Adds complexity.

 AWS "Security Groups" and Firewall as a service (FWaaS)

 ## Dumb Network items
-Repeaters, Concentratos, and Amplifiers:  Operate at layer 1, a hub is a multiport repeater, **A Hub is a security risk**
+Repeaters, Concentraters, and Amplifiers:  Operate at layer 1, a hub is a multiport repeater, **A Hub is a security risk**

 Bridges and Switches:  Does same as hub, Operates at Layer 2, filters traffic based on Mac address.
 Spanning Tree Algorithm (STA):  blocks forwarding on redunant links.
 Where colision domain gets broken down.